The Singles Network Ministries

 I get asked this question from time to time.
 Kris, who are you mentoring to take your place?
 Who will continue traveling and speaking when you are not able to?
 Who will continue writing, recording, and posting videos, developing content, and running the website?
 Who will be the voice of singles?

 While I don't know who will take my place, many are still called to minister to singles.
-Regularly I meet new leaders who God has called to start a Bible study, lead a specialty ministry like DivorceCare, Griefshare, Pray for a Mate or Celebrate Recovery or start a singles ministry.
+Regularly, I meet new leaders whom God has called to start a Bible study, lead a specialty ministry such as DivorceCare, Griefshare, Pray for a Mate, or Celebrate Recovery, or start a singles ministry.
 Leaders with passion, drive, and a heart for reaching people for Christ.

-Even though there are days I feel like Elijah in 1 Kings 19:5-18, grumbling about feeling alone to do the work of the Lord, God reminds me I am not alone.
+Even though there are days I feel like Elijah in 1 Kings 19:5-18, grumbling about feeling alone in doing the work of the Lord, God reminds me that I am not alone.
 Many also minister to singles in various ways.
 See below for a partial list.

 • There are hundreds of Bible study leaders such as Nate Stevens, Barbara Crotty, Malika Davis, Deborah Staudinger, James and Robin Mack, Klay and Kathy Watson, Tal Groce, and Kim Rich.